dafny-lang/dafny/docs/DafnyRef/Types.md

 - two `ORDINAL`s may be subtracted if the LHS is `>=` the RHS (so the result is non-negative) and the RHS value is equal to some `nat` value.
 That is, for `ORDINAL` `x`, `assert x - x == 0;` fails but `assert x < 1000000000 ==> x-x == 0;` succeeds.
 - `*`, `/` and `%` are not defined for `ORDINAL`s
-- there is no literal in Dafny that represents the `ORDINAL` value that is larger than any `nat`
+- there is no literal in Dafny that represents the `ORDINAL` value that is larger than any `nat` (typically written $\omega$ in mathematics)

+In Dafny, `ORDINAL` are used primarily in conjunction with extreme functions and lemmas.

 ## 7.5.
 Characters {#sec-characters}